KingAkeem/EasyTime/README.md

 Before running AutoLogging.py, you must install these packages first.
 These are the instructions for deb:

-pip install selenium scandir requests urllib
+pip install selenium scandir requests urllib zipfile

 ## Execution